LHWCA Attorneys in Houston

 • You have the right to report a work injury and seek benefits without facing punishment from your employer.

 Longshoremen are at risk of catastrophic injury when equipment malfunctions or their employers are negligent.
 This may include brain and spinal cord injuries, loss of limb, broken bones, internal organ damage, severe burns, crush injuries, and near-drowning.
 Some of these injuries leave lasting physical and emotional scars.
 Some claim longshoremen’s lives.
-At Arnold & Itkin, we’re passionate about setting things right for injured longshoremen and their families.
-We assert our clients’ rights to the fullest extent of the law.
+At , our longshoreman accident attorneys in Houston work tirelessly to hold negligent parties accountable and pursue comprehensive compensation for injured workers and their families.

 If you were injured while working as a longshoreman, you may be entitled to compensation in various ways.
-You may be able to file a claim under the Longshore and Harbor Workers’ Compensation Act, which provides benefits regardless of who was at fault in the accident.
-Maritime and personal injury laws may also apply to your case, which would help you pursue financial compensation for economic and non-economic damages for longshore injuries caused by negligence, intentional misconduct, or defective products/equipment.
+You may be able to file a claim under the Longshore and Harbor Workers' Compensation Act, which provides benefits regardless of who was at fault in the accident.
+Maritime and personal injury laws may also apply to your circumstances, which would help you pursue financial compensation for economic damages and non-economic damages for longshore injuries caused by negligence, intentional misconduct, or defective products/equipment.
 The right approach will maximize your recovery and help you begin to rebuild your life.
+Understanding your rights and options can have a profound impact.

 Arnold & Itkin's maritime attorneys are leaders in the field.
-We've recovered billions for our clients and hold record-setting verdicts and settlements for maritime employees.
+We've won more than $20 billion for our clients and hold record-setting verdicts and settlements for maritime employees in Texas and across the United States.

-The LHWCA does not grant automatic compensation, but we can help.
-If you have any questions about the LHWCA or need help after an accident, call Arnold & Itkin today.
+The LHWCA does not provide automatic compensation, but our team can help.
+If you have questions about the LHWCA or need help after any maritime accident, contact Arnold & Itkin today.
+Our longshoreman attorneys in Houston offer step-by-step guidance through complex maritime law procedures and fiercely advocate for your rights.

 Common Questions